Skip to main content

 To apply to this program:

-You must have completed two courses from the Graduate Certificate in Biology with a minimum grade point average of 3.0.
+• Six credit hours of 300 or 400-level biology coursework or two courses from the Graduate Certificate in Biology with a grade of B (3.0 GPA) or higher

 Application Dates